Something that I’ve become very passionate about lately is the importance of tracking your spending.

-I’d always assume the worst and think that someone stole my credit card, but before calling my credit card company to complain, I’d take a good look at my statement and realize that, yup, I did spend all that money.
-It would generally look like $50 for dinner here, $13 on beauty products there, and on and on until it totalled $500.
+I’d always assume the worst and think that someone stole my credit card, but before calling my credit card company to complain, I’d take a good look at my statement and realize that yup, I did spend all that money.
+It would generally look like $50 for dinner here, $13 on beauty products there, and on and on until it totaled $500.
 Sound familiar?

 It May Not Be Fun to Track Your Spending, But the Benefits Are Undeniable

 Well, eventually I got sick of this.
 I felt like even though I tried my best to live within my means because I didn’t have a clear idea of what I was spending my money on in real-time, I didn’t truly have control over my finances.

 It especially became apparent that I needed to change things up when I started becoming really meticulous with tracking my business expenses.
 Even when my business was just a side hustle, I would track every single business purchase and keep the receipts so I could claim them on my taxes.